Why is My Period So Light this Month: Introduction

 Lighter than Normal Periods

 Why is my period so light this month?
-Let’s find out some of the most common light period causes to be aware of.
+Let’s find out some of the most common scanty period causes to be aware of.

-There are various reasons why your period may suddenly become lighter than normal.
+There are various clinical reasons why your period may suddenly become lighter than normal.

 #1: Going Through Puberty